Rubick07/rubick07/README.md

          <br>
          Description:
          <br>
          this project is a RPG game focused on Battle System and action structure.
-The main goal was to develop a scalable gameplay foundation by using strategy pattern for action command in Unit, applying particle effect and Animation.
+The main goal was to develop a scalable gameplay foundation by using command pattern for action command in Unit, applying particle effect and Animation, and basic battle flow.
 The side system im trying to make in this project is the World UI and Using DG Tween to animate UI animation and explore system in city like buying item, inventory and player controller.
 <br><br>
 I Implement the EnemyAI in this using ActionValue in BaseAction so enemy can check every action it have to use the best action to use and every action can calculate action value differently depending on conditions</td> <!--desc-->
     </tr>